 Don't skateboard in the street.

-Although scooters have been around since the 1950s, the popular new scooters are often made of lightweight aluminum, weighing less than 10 pounds.
-They have quickly risen in popularity and are the cause of more and more emergency room visits.
+Manual (push) scooters have been around since the 1950s.
+Today's scooters, including motorized or electric scooters, are often made of lightweight material.
+They have quickly risen in popularity.
+And they are the cause of more and more emergency room visits.
 Health officials have seen a dramatic increase in scooter-related accidents and injuries.
-Most of the injuries happen among boys under the age of 15.
-The most common injuries are fractures or dislocations to the arm or hand, followed by cuts, bruises, strains, and sprains.
-Almost half of all injuries tend to happen to the arm or hand, while about one-fourth are to the head and another fourth to the leg or foot.
-Deaths directly related to scooter accidents have also happened.
+The most common injuries are breaks (fractures) or dislocations to the arm or hand.
+These are followed by cuts, bruises, strains, and sprains.
+Almost half of all injuries tend to happen to the arm or hand.
+About 1 in 4 injuries occurs to the head.
+Another 1 in 4 happens to the leg or foot.
+There have also been deaths directly related to scooter accidents.

-The CDC recommends the same precautions for scooters as for bicycling and in-line skating.
-It is thought that many injuries might be prevented or reduced in severity if protective equipment is worn.
-Helmets can prevent 85% of head injuries, elbow pads can prevent 82% of elbow injuries, and knee pads can prevent 32% of knee injuries.
-Although wrist guards are effective in preventing injuries among in-line skaters, the protection they provide against injury for scooter riders is unknown, as wrist guards may make it hard to grip the scooter handle and steer it.
+The National SAFE KIDS campaign advises the same safety measures for scooters as for biking and in-line skating.
+It's thought that many injuries might be prevented or not as severe if protective equipment is worn.
+Wrist guards are effective in preventing injuries among in-line skaters.
+But it's not known how much protection they provide against scooter injuries.
+That's because wrist guards may make it hard to grip the scooter handle and steer it.

-Based on evidence of injury prevention effectiveness for other related activities, the following recommendations may help to prevent scooter-related injuries:
+Based on effective injury prevention for other related activities, these tips may help to prevent scooter-related injuries:

 Wear an approved helmet that meets safety standards.

 Ride scooters on smooth, paved surfaces without traffic.
 Don't ride on streets and surfaces with water, sand, gravel, or dirt.